Brand-Boosting-GmbH/awork-sdk/README.md

 # Awork SDK

 An (almost) complete JavaScript API wrapper for project management software [Awork](https://awork.io).
-The goal of this project is to provide a comprehensive set of tools to interact with the Awork REST SDK when working with JavaScript.
+The goal of this project is to provide a comprehensive set of tools to interact with the Awork REST API when working with JavaScript.
 This library can be imported as a CommonJS or ES module and supports autocompletion via .d.ts files.

 Please be aware: Awork is a product of HQLabs GmbH.
 This project is maintained by [Brand Boosting GmbH](https://brand-boosting.de) and is not endorsed by HQLabs GmbH in any way.